The Directors take pleasure in presenting the Twenty Fifth Annual

 Note 24 of the Accounts sets out the nature of transactions with

 related parties.
-Transactions with Related Parties are carried out at
+Transactions with Related Parties are carried out in

-the arm''s length and the details are tabled before the Audit Committee.
+the transactions are tabled before the Audit Committee.
+Further details

-companionship and succour to the children and aged
+provide some companionship and succour to the needy children and aged

 Your Company identifies employable local youth and provides training to